 But there are a lot more colors available if you could consider switching your progressive lens brand.

 Some people call to tell us that not every listed color here is available in their country.
 Which also can be true.
-In germany Transitions currently does not advertise the vantage line.
-Which is awesome and people love it but i need to get it from Novacel.
-They are the only ones in germany distributing those transtions.
+In Germany Transitions currently does not advertise the vantage line.
+This is awesome and people love it but I need to get it from Novacel.
+They are the only ones in Germany distributing those transitions.
 Sometimes you just need to call a few lens labs to find out those things.